emmanueluko/alx-low_level_programming/README.md

-This is my README.file dated Aug 05 2022
+This is my README.file dated Aug 05 2022New Readme file for linked list